andrew-lowe/advent_of_code/README.md

-# aoc_2025
+# advent of code

-working through advent of code 2025
+Working through Advent of Code with the primary goal of getting reps in Rust.